 "The lectures were given with a sense of a genuine love of the subject.
 Excellent, extensive knowledge from the tutors.
 Very inspirational."
 Course participant

 Each teaching day runs from 10am to 5pm and begins with a lecture or demonstration, which leads to morning and afternoon sessions of studio work drawing and making, followed by evening lectures from Sarah or Eleanor.
 The studio is also open for personal study from 9am to 6pm daily.

-There are a maximum of 16 places on this course.
+There is a maximum of 16 places on this course.
 It is taken by amateur and professional artists of both traditional and contemporary practice, sixth formers, teachers, medical students and professionals, and practitioners from fields as diverse as accountancy, para-medicine and ballet.
 Everyone brings a wealth of life experience and individual interests in the subject.
 There is plenty of studio space and all materials are provided.

 Teaching is based in the Ruskin's studios at 74 High Street, Oxford OX1 4BG.
 Light refreshments are available all day.
 Lunch can be purchased from a range of nearby cafes and delicatessens.

 Tuition is in English.
-No academic or artistic criteria are required for attendance on this course although all participants must be 16 years old and over.
+No academic or artistic criteria are required for attendance on this course although all participants must be 16 and over.
 Please be aware that there is limited disabled access at the Ruskin.

 There are three payment rates available :